How Can We

 It may be illegal to drive in Australia when taking some forms of medication.
 Please discuss with your practitioner during your consultation.

-In Australia, each state or territory legislation is slightly different, and each has their own requirements.
+In Australia, each state or territory legislation is slightly different.
 All medication needs to be dispensed and correctly labelled by a pharmacist/pharmacy, nurse practitioner or doctor.

 The first thing to consider when travelling with medications, is to know the laws on different medications your country of transit has.
 Some medications are still banned in many countries.
 Don’t put yourself at risk by taking chances; research before you leave, including contacting the country’s embassy or consulate for information, as well as the embassy or consulate of any transit countries..